Anders-E/Junction-2017_Fortum-Home/README.md

 Prolonged usage of a power-intensive appliance causes a push notification of reminding you of its use (*"Are you making slow cooked beef tenderloin or is it time to turn off the oven?"*)

 Building upon the idea of certain appliances power usage being destinct a home-owner could personalise his/her house-profile by labeling the tycally intensive appliances (Oven, sauna, iron, dishwasher).
-This would enable reminders for things that need to be shut off or allow the exclude the dishwasher to get a clearer picture of what
+This would enable reminders for things that need to be shut off or allow exclution of things that might be safe leaving on when leaving the house (dishwasher washing machine).

-Data collection -> Help us learn about power consumption while working towards smart home solutions, what powerconsuming appliance did you just turn on?
+### Benefits (Why)

+1. Simplicity
+...The data is readily available.
+...The solution requires no additional installations beyond what is planned for Fortums customers.
+...The app-extensions are simple and targets all of Fortums customers.

+2. Usefullness
+...Having an additional measure of control

 homes solutions.
 (Enable smarthome mode => push notification whenever a large power consumption is initatied, asking which kind of appliance was activated)